evpo/EncryptPad/deps/botan/doc/contributing.rst

 need this functionality, and it can be done in the library for less than that, then it makes sense to just write the code.
 Yup.

-Given the entire library is (accoriding to SLOCcount) 62K lines of code, that may give some estimate of the bar - you can do pretty much anything in 1000 lines of well written C++11 (the implementations of *all* of the message authentication codes is much less than 1K SLOC).
+Given the entire library is (according to cloc) 92K lines of code, that may give some estimate of the bar - you can do pretty much anything in 1000 lines of well written C++11 (the implementations of *all* of the message authentication codes is much less than 1K SLOC).

-Current the (optional) external dependencies of the library are OpenSSL (for access to fast and side channel hardened RSA, ECDSA, AES), zlib, bzip2, lzma, sqlite3, Trousers (TPM integration), plus various operating system utilities like basic filesystem operations.
+Current the (optional) external dependencies of the library are OpenSSL (for access to fast and side channel hardened RSA, ECDSA, AES), zlib, bzip2, lzma, sqlite3, Trousers (TPM integration), PKCS #11, plus various operating system utilities like basic filesystem operations.
 These provide major pieces of functionality which seem worth the trouble of maintaining an integration with.

-Examples of other external dependencies that would be appropriate include integration with system crypto (PKCS #11, TPM, CommonCrypto, CryptoAPI algorithms), potentially a parallelism framework such as Cilk (as part of a larger design for parallel message processing, say), or hypothentically use of a safe ASN.1 parser (that is, one written in a safe language like Rust or OCaml providing a C API).
+Examples of other external dependencies that would be appropriate include integration with system crypto (/dev/crypto, CommonCrypto, CryptoAPI, ...), potentially a parallelism framework such as Cilk (as part of a larger design for parallel message processing, say), or hypothentically use of a safe ASN.1 parser (that is, one written in a safe language like Rust or OCaml providing a C API).